Skip to main content

 I knew how important it was to stay as healthy and strong, so I kept going for walks as long as I could so when the time came, I’d have the best chance possible.
 In our home we tried to create a new normal as my illness progressed and daughters grew.

-My disease progressed over a seven year period but in the end everything crashed much faster than the Dr's could anticipate.
+My disease progressed over a seven year period but in the end everything crashed much faster than the doctors could anticipate.
 By the time my husband and I saw the transplant surgeon he said it was too late.
 He didn't think they'd be able to find a donor in time.
 Five days following our appointment I landed in Emergency.
 Everything worsened throughout that day and we believed it was the end.
 I was preparing to say goodbye to my husband and our children when in a moment everything changed for us.
 My donor family had come forward and made the selfless decision to reach out to help complete strangers.

 When I woke up in ICU following my transplant I couldn’t believe I was alive.
 I had lost my entire blood volume the night before and the surgery had lasted 11 hrs.
 I had been given a second chance when I thought there was no chance.
 My husband later told me that he was allowed to see me before I was conscious and he could already see pink blotches emerging on my bright yellow face.
 Within two hours of receiving this gift my new liver was already working, removing toxins from my body.

 Since my transplant, I’ve been able to accomplish many things.
 When I was 8 months post-transplant I joined the gift of life transplant dragon boat team and we all raced together to honour our donors and families.
-A few years later, I traveled to London, Ontario, and joined transplant recipients from around the world to participate in the Transplant Games, where I won my running race in honour of my donor family.
+A few years later, I travelled to London, Ontario, and joined transplant recipients from around the world to participate in the Transplant Games, where I won my running race in honour of my donor family.
 They now have that medal and I hope they'll always look at it as a symbol of hope and my deepest gratitude to them.

 Since receiving this gift, I’ve also been able to finish raising my daughters.
 Together my husband and I walked our oldest daughter down the aisle as she married the man of her dreams.
 I have been present in the delivery room to welcome our two youngest grandsons into this world.
 My husband and I have now been married for 43 years and have been blessed with six grandchildren.
 Being a Grandma has been the most joyful experience of my life.